London sculpture

 Charles 1 at Charing Cross, St Martins behind

 Trafalgar Square, on the doorstep of the National Gallery, must be the most popular place to see sculpture outdoors in London.
-The main attraction, the statue of Lord Nelson, can only be appreciated from a distance, being 170 ft up in the air.
+The main attraction, the statue of Lord Nelson, is best appreciated from a distance, being 170 ft up in the air.
 The 17ft high statue is by E. H. Baily, and the column designed by William Railton.
 It was erected in 1839/43.
 More pictures on this page.
 The impressively sized reliefs on the base of the column, which can be scrutinised in detail, are by Ternouth, Woodington, Watson and Carew.
 The enormous lions - see bottom of this page - are by Landseer, the animal painter (more pictures of these sculptures are on this page); this site describes a range of other lion statues on this page.
 (By comparison, the Liverpool Nelson monument is described in some detail on this page.)

 Nelson's column, and Nelson.

 Of the other statuary, the most important is the equestrian Monument to Charles I, made by Hubert le Sueur in 1633, who sits on a traffic island.
 Several views of this statue are on the horse statues for drawing page.
-There are four great pedestals around the square, one of which was until recently empty and has been the subject of much debate as to what should be put there - a series of modern works has occupied the spot, of which the one by Turrell was by far the best, and at least from the emails sent to this site, the most popular.
+There are four great pedestals around the square, one of which used to be empty and has been the subject of much debate as to what should be put there - a series of modern works has occupied the spot, of which the one by Turrell was by far the best, and at least from the emails sent to this site, the most popular.
 I think it jarred with the architecture here, and should be placed in a different site, but having seen the various things which have replaced it, I would welcome its return.
 Come back Mr Turrell, all is forgiven.

 Of the permanently inhabited pedestals, another equestrian statue occupies one - George IV by Chantrey and T. Earle.
 The horse is especially good and the statue is considered one of Chantrey's finest.
 This statue, costing 9000 guineas, was originally for the Marble Arch and arrived in Trafalgar Square in the 1840s.
 The other two sites support Havelock, by Behnes (1861), and Napier, by G. G. Adams (1855), the latter with a good hooked nose.
 But Napier in particular was sneered at on every possible occasion.
 An example: